 - Presentation: This presentation covers the most substantive topics from DPO 9 Tree Canopy, Landscaping, and Screening and the related DPO 15 Landscaping Violations.
-These are highlights and this presentation should be paired with review of the actual amendments and comments in the margins of the DPO 9/15 documents. - Schedule of Changes: This is the schedule of changes by ordinance section, including a few crossreference changes that are required.
+These are highlights and this presentation should be paired with review of the actual amendments and comments in the margins of the DPO 9/15 documents. - Ordinance: This is the schedule of changes by ordinance section, including a few cross-reference changes that are required.
 All DPO 9 and 15 changes are listed outside of this document. - DPO 9 and DPO 15 Documents: As noted above, these contain the actual changes.
-Many components in each of these sections included significant rewriting or reorganization; comments regarding substantive topics are included in the document margins.
+Many components in each of these sections included significant rewriting or reorganization; comments regarding substantive topics are included in the document margins. - Resolution: The proposed text amendments recommend creation of a Tree Fund; the resolution text contains statements explaining the purpose of the fund and describing its use.